plackyhacker/plackyhacker.github.io/binary/shellcode-execution.md

 This is fairly straightforward.
 We create a buffer, fill it with nops (`0x90`), then use the DLL function to allocate it, and finally read the address of the buffer.

 Why not just allocate memory on the heap and use the returned address in our exploit?
-Remember, we are simulating a remote exploit, the DLL is loaded in to the process for convenience but the techniquese used are similar to those against a remote binary.
+Remember, we are simulating a remote exploit, the DLL is loaded in to the process for convenience but the techniques used are similar to those against a remote binary.
 If we allocate a buffer in our exploit process then a remote binary will not be able to access it.

-Testing this in WinDbg shows the shellcode allocated to the address leaked using the arbitrary read:
+Testing this in `WinDbg` shows the shellcode allocated to the address leaked using the arbitrary read:

 <img width="1203" alt="Screenshot 2025-01-27 at 08 59 37" src="https://github.com/user-attachments/assets/a656c579-5ec3-40e3-a826-1ad90027e484" style="border: 1px solid black;" />

 We have a shellcode buffer, and a reference to it.

+**Note:** I could have looked for a code cave within the binary or another module and wrte the shellcode to it using the arbitrary write, I might look at that another time and examine what mitigations might prevent this.

 ## Arbitrarily Writing a ROP Chain